At a Glance

 3. Consolidating debts

 When you consolidate your debt, you’re combining multiple debts into one loan, usually with a lower interest rate.
 This can help save you money on interest and allow you to manage your debts easier.
-There are different types of debt consolidation loans, such as personal loans, home equity loans, and 401(k) loans, and using a debt consolidation calculator can help you estimate your savings and a timeline to being debt-free.
+There are different types of loans to consolidate debt, such as debt consolidation loans, home equity loans, and 401(k) loans, and using a debt consolidation calculator can help you estimate your savings and a timeline to being debt-free.

 4. Earning extra income